 Here’s a few quick reasons…

-- The only program in Australia that will allow you to transfer points to Starwood Preferred Guest (and onwards to a range of overseas frequent flyer programs like American Airlines, US Airways etc. if you desire), or Priority Club
+- The only program in Australia that will allow you to transfer points to Starwood Preferred Guest (and onwards to a range of overseas frequent flyer programs like American Airlines, US Airways etc. if you desire)

-- The only way to earn Malaysia Airlines Enrich points in Australia
+- One of only two credit card programs to earn Malaysia Airlines Enrich points in Australia

 - No points expiry as long as your account with Amex is active